FAIR2-for-research-software/FAIR_Code_design/episodes/Why_should_you_care.md

 - **Maintainable**: The code is structured and easy to update.
 - **Reusable**: You can call the b function with different arguments to compute the Ackermann function for different inputs.
-- **Scalable**: It is a recursive function that computes the Ackermann function efficiently.

 Nevertheless, the code is difficult to read: